worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Unless someone had programmed the instrument to create it.
 Unless the "science data" was actually encoding something else.

-Sarah sat back in her chair.
+Liv sat back in her chair.
 Her hands were shaking.

 The spacecraft weren't just talking to Earth.
 They were talking to each other.
 And they were hiding the conversation in the science data, where only someone looking very carefully would ever find it.